Edward-Wei/LC2200-Datapath/README.txt

 by Tim Martin

 Foreword
-First and foremost, this project stinks of incoherence.
-It's been passed down from year to year, remixed, repackaged, refoobared.
-Much of it doesn't add up.
-So if you're lost, it's not just you.
-I'm writing this README as kind of an additional documentation to get it usable.
+First and foremost, this project is a little rough.
+It's been passed down from year to year, repackaged and not always clear.
+It doesn't always add up so if you're lost, it's not just you.
+I'm writing this README as kind of an additional documentation to get it working.
 And, it might be cool to look at a few years down the road when I'm making the big bucks.

 Finally, your mileage may vary with this project.
 I can't image you'd make much